 Here, you’ll find everything you need to navigate the challenges and joys of large dog ownership.
-We cover every facet of pet care imaginable, including health, nutrition, grooming and training – and we always do so while specifically focusing on large dogs.
+We cover every facet of pet care imaginable, including health, food, grooming, and training – and we always do so while specifically focusing on large dog breeds.

 And by “large” we mean dogs that are at least 50 pounds or so.
 We hope that small-dog owners still find our content helpful, but we want to be perfectly clear: We are big-dog people.